johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 > In addition to specific URLs you can use URL patterns with supported wildcard characters.
 Refer to [this page](/DeployEdge/edge-learnmmore-url-list-filter%20format) for more information.

 > [!IMPORTANT]
-> URLs added to the Allowed sites list will take precedence over the Blocked sites list and Blocked categories.
+> URLs added to the Allowed sites list takes precedence over the Blocked sites list and Blocked categories.
 You can read more about this [here](/deployedge/microsoft-edge-policies#urlallowlist).

 ### Enable diagnostic data (optional)

 Web Content Filtering (WCF) on Microsoft Edge is in preview and our aim is to make it as safe and seamless as possible.
-To help improve the feature and diagnose any issues that might arise during the preview, we recommend that you enable Optional data for the devices on which you are enabling WCF.
-Microsoft values your privacy, and we will not collect or use any personal identifiable information.
+To help improve the feature and diagnose any issues that might arise during the preview, we recommend that you enable Optional data for the devices on which you're enabling WCF.
+Microsoft values your privacy, and we won't collect or use any personal identifiable information.

 1. To enable **Diagnostic data**, open the policy configuration page and go to **Settings**.
 2. Select **Add setting**.